Some survivors thought the gunshots were part of the act

 The loud music blaring from the speakers and the darkness of the dance floor compounded the confusion.

-Luis Burbano and his best friend ran to an employee access door.
-The shots were getting closer.
-He never looked back.
+Luis Burbano and his best friend ran to an employee access door after they realized the gunshots were “getting closer and louder and louder.”

-Ray Rivera, a DJ at the club, was playing on the patio.
-People were barreling out from the club.
+Ray Rivera, one of the Pulse DJs, was playing on the patio when he noticed everyone barreling out from the club.

-A man and a woman dashed under his DJ booth to hide.
+Two people - a man and a woman – dashed under his DJ booth to hide.

-For three harrowing hours, as the gunman took hostages, people crouched in a dressing room or in the air conditioning vents.
-One woman survived by covering herself with bodies in a bathroom.
+But so many couldn’t escape.
+For three harrowing hours, as the gunman took hostages, they crouched in a dressing room or in the air conditioning vents.

-Helpless, trapped, shocked and scared, they texted loved ones.
+Helpless, trapped, shocked and scared, they texted their loved ones, pleading for help.

-Eddie Jamoldroy Justice, a 30-year-old accountant, sought shelter in the bathroom.
-He texted his mom:
+Eddie Jamoldroy Justice, a 30-year-old accountant, sought shelter in the bathroom from where he texted his mom:

 Mommy I love you